lucarez/MayaLinux_rev/docs/Home.md

 *   Matrix
 *   Monkey Island

-It means that the games are the same in fot the type of riddles or things to do, but differs in solutions and in themes.
+It means that the games are the same in type of riddles or things to do, but differs in solutions and in themes.